-6.1 Employee may request change in working arrangements
+6A.1 Employee may request change in working arrangements

-Clause 6 applies where an employee has made a request for a change in working arrangements under section 65 of the Act.
+Clause 6A applies where an employee has made a request for a change in working arrangements under s.65 of the Act.

-NOTE 1: Section 65 of the Act provides for certain employees to request a change in their working arrangements because of their circumstances, as set out in section 65(1A).
-Clause 6 supplements or deals with matters incidental to the NES provisions.
+Note 1: Section 65 of the Act provides for certain employees to request a change in their working arrangements because of their circumstances, as set out in s.65(1A).

-NOTE 2: An employer may only refuse a section 65 request for a change in working arrangements on 'reasonable business grounds' (see section 65(5) and (5A)).
+Note 2: An employer may only refuse a s.65 request for a change in working arrangements on 'reasonable business grounds' (see s.65(5) and (5A)).

-NOTE 3: Clause 6 is an addition to section 65.
+Note 3: Clause 6A is an addition to s.65.

-6.2 Responding to the request
+6A.2 Responding to the request

-Before responding to a request made under section 65, the employer must discuss the request with the employee and genuinely try to reach agreement on a change in working arrangements that will reasonably accommodate the employee's circumstances having regard to:
+Before responding to a request made under s.65, the employer must discuss the request with the employee and genuinely try to reach agreement on a change in working arrangements that will reasonably accommodate the employee's circumstances having regard to:

-(a) the needs of the employee arising from their circumstances;

-- (b) the consequences for the employee if changes in working arrangements are not made; and - (c) any reasonable business grounds for refusing the request.
+- (a) the needs of the employee arising from their circumstances; - (b) the consequences for the employee if changes in working arrangements are not made: and - (c) any reasonable business grounds for refusing the request.

-NOTE 1: The employer must give the employee a written response to an employee's section 65 request within 21 days, stating whether the employer grants or refuses the request (section 65(4)).
+Note 1: The employer must give the employee a written response to an employee's s.65 request within 21 days, stating whether the employer grants or refuses the request (s.65(4)).

-NOTE 2: If the employer refuses the request, then the written response must include details of the reasons for the refusal (section 65(6)).
+Note 2: If the employer refuses the request, the written response must include details of the reasons for the refusal (s.65(6)).

-6.3 What the written response must include if the employer refuses the request
+6A.3 What the written response must include if the employer refuses the request

-- (a) Clause 6.3 applies if the employer refuses the request and has not reached an agreement with the employee under clause 6.2. - (b) The written response under section 65(4) must include details of the reasons for the refusal, including the business ground or grounds for the refusal and how the ground or grounds apply. - (c) If the employer and employee could not agree on a change in working arrangements under clause 6.2, then the written response under section 65(4) must: - (i) state whether or not there are any changes in working arrangements that the employer can offer the employee so as to better accommodate the employee's circumstances; and - (ii) if the employer can offer the employee such changes in working arrangements, set out those changes in working arrangements.
+Clause 6A.3 applies if the employer refuses the request and has not reached an agreement with the employee under clause 6A.2.

+- (a) The written response under s.65(4) must include details of the reasons for the refusal, including the business ground or grounds for the refusal and how the ground or grounds apply. - (b) If the employer and employee could not agree on a change in working arrangements under clause 6A.2, the written response under s.65(4) must: - (i) state whether or not there are any changes in working arrangements that the employer can offer the employee so as to better accommodate the employee's circumstances; and - (ii) if the employer can offer the employee such changes in working arrangements, set out those changes in working arrangements.

-What the written response must include if a different change in working arrangements is agreed
+6A.4 What the written response must include if a different change in working arrangements is agreed

-If the employer and the employee reached an agreement under clause 6.2 on a change in working arrangements that differs from that initially requested by the employee, then the employer must provide the employee with a written response to their request setting out the agreed change(s) in working arrangements.
+If the employer and the employee reached an agreement under clause 6A.2 on a change in working arrangements that differs from that initially requested by the employee, the employer must provide the employee with a written response to their request setting out the agreed change(s) in working arrangements.

-6.5 Dispute resolution
+6A.5 Dispute resolution

-Disputes about whether the employer has discussed the request with the employee and responded to the request in the way required by clause 6, can be dealt with under clause 34-Dispute resolution.
+Disputes about whether the employer has discussed the request with the employee and responded to the request in the way required by clause 6A, can be dealt with under clause 32-Dispute resolution.

-7. Facilitative provisions
+7. Facilitative provisions for flexible working arrangements

-7.1 This award contains facilitative provisions which allow agreement to be reached between the employer and employees on how specific award provisions are to apply at the workplace level.
-The facilitative provisions are identified in clauses 7.3, 7.4, 7.5 and 7.8.

-- 7.2 The specific award provisions establish both the standard award condition and the framework within which agreement can be reached as to how the particular provision should be applied in practice.
-Facilitative provisions are not to be used as a device to avoid award obligations, nor should they result in unfairness to an employee or employees covered by this award. - 7.3 The following facilitative provision can be utilised upon agreement between the employer and an employee:
+- 7.1 This award contains facilitative provisions which allow agreement to be reached between the employer and employees on how specific award provisions are to apply at the workplace level.
+The facilitative provisions are identified in clauses 7.3, 7.4, 7.5 and 7.8. - 7.2 The specific award provisions establish both the standard award condition and the framework within which agreement can be reached as to how the particular provision should be applied in practice.
+Facilitative provisions are not to be used as a device to avoid award obligations, nor should they result in unfairness to an employee or employees covered by this award.